ahotchkin/react-fitness-backend/dev-log.md

     * Automatic creation is causing errors

 Tuesday, 9/29
-- [ ] When user adds mealFood to a diary other than today, take them back to that diary after adding
+- [x] When user adds mealFood to a diary other than today, take them back to that diary after adding
+  - [x] Account for ALL timezones (GMT-XXXX and GMT+XXXX)

+Wednesday, 9/30
+- [x] Only display exercises from the current day
+- [x] Add field to search for exercises by date
+- [x] When user adds/updates exercise for a date other than today, take them to the exercise date

 <h5>Remaining To Dos</h5>
 <i>Required</i>